RasaHQ/rasa-x-helm/README.md

 The rasa-x-helm chart in version 4.0.0 introduces the following breaking changes:

-Update chart dependencies to the latest available version:

-* Redis - Redis chart is update to version 15, below you can find listed a summary of major changes compare to the previous version used by the rasa-x-helm chart.
+Update chart dependencies to the latest available version, below you can find listed a summary of major changes compared to the previous version used by the rasa-x-helm chart:

+* Redis - the chart for Redis is updated to version 15.

   - Credentials parameter are reorganized under the `auth` parameter.
   - The `cluster.enabled` parameter is deprecated in favor of `architecture` parameter that accepts two values: `standalone` and `replication`.
   - `securityContext.*` is deprecated in favor of `XXX.podSecurityContext` and `XXX.containerSecurityContext` (`XXX` can be replaces with `master` or `replica`).
   - `redis.redisPort` is deprecated in favor of `master.service.port` and `replica.service.port`.

   A full list of changes between versions for the Bitnami Redis chart can be found [here](https://artifacthub.io/packages/helm/bitnami/redis).

+* RabbitMQ - the chart for RabbitMQ is updated to version 8.

+  - `securityContext.*` is deprecated in favor of `podSecurityContext` and `containerSecurityContext`.
+  - Authentication parameters were reorganized under the `auth.*` parameter:
+    - `rabbitmq.username`, `rabbitmq.password`, and `rabbitmq.erlangCookie` are now `auth.username`, `auth.password`, and `auth.erlangCookie` respectively.

+  A full list of changes between versions for the Bitnami RabbitMQ chart can be found [here](https://artifacthub.io/packages/helm/bitnami/rabbitmq).

 ## To 3.0.0